 - Latinx social and cultural events

 The Graduate School of Professional Psychology's Latinx Psychology specialty has established a professional relationship with the Universidad del Desarrollo (UDD) in Santiago, Chile.
 Since 2015, Latinx Psychology specialty students have traveled to Chile for two weeks each year, where they have gained a firsthand understanding of the mental health care systems to which our clients are accustomed.
 In 2020, a group of GSPP students were going to travel to Chile to provide culturally responsive training to a mental health community organization but due to COVID they were not able to travel.
 Travel to Chile for now is on hold due to COVID and plans for future travel depend on consistent funding.
 We do have virtual exchanges with UDD students and faculty and plan to continue with these types of virtual immersion experiences in the future.

 Meet Our Current Students

-Emanuel Hermosillo is currently a second-year doctoral student in the clinical psychology program at the Graduate School of Professional Psychology.
-He was born and raised in Pasadena, California and obtained his undergraduate degree in Biological Basis of Behavior at the University of Pennsylvania.
-This year he is an extern in an Integrated Primary Care clinic providing behavioral health services primarily to Latinx populations in both English and Spanish.
+Emanuel Hermosillo is currently a third-year doctoral student in the clinical psychology program at the Graduate School of Professional Psychology.
+He was born and raised in Pasadena, California.
+A child of immigrants, he obtained his Bachelor of Arts degree in the Biological Basis of Behavior at the University of Pennsylvania, as well as his Master of Arts degree at the University of Denver.
+This year he is an extern in a private practice focused on exposure therapy with anxiety, obsessive compulsive disorders and trauma working with both English and Spanish speaking clients.
+He is also at a secondary externship site performing assessments with primarily Latinx populations also in English and Spanish.
+During his second-year externship he worked in an Integrated Primary Care clinic providing behavioral health services primarily to Latinx populations in both English and Spanish.
 For his first-year externship he worked in an intensive outpatient setting providing services to people with substance use disorders and comorbid disorders.
+Next year he will be working as an extern at Metropolitan State University of Denver’s Counseling Center.
 His clinical interests include Acceptance and Commitment Therapy and therapy with Latinx populations.